Snow Crab Legs

 2 Set up your dinner table with napkins, seafood forks, seafood crackers or nutcrackers.

-3 Also add to the table a large bowl (lined with a plastic grocery bag) for discarding crab shells.
+3 Also add to the table a large bowl, lined with a bag, for discarding crab shells.

 4 On the stove top; melt 1 Tblsp of ghee in each of 2 separate metal butter servers, on warm heat.
 Keep warm till ready to serve.

 5 Fill a 16 quart stock pot, 2/3 of the way, with water.
 Add salt & sugar to the water.
 Partially cover & bring to a rapid boil on high heat.
 (See Tip #4 for alternative cooking method)

 6 On your counter, nearby the stock pot; set up a dinner plate with a large colander on top & a large set of tongs.
 Place crab leg racks in the boiling water, partially cover & boil for 3 minutes.
 Do not overcook.

 7 Using the tongs; remove leg racks to the plated colander to drain for a couple of seconds & immediately transfer to 2 serving platters.

 8 Add your side dishes, melted ghee & serve right away.

 Tips & Suggestions

 1 You can buy frozen snow crab legs (precooked) in the seafood department of most grocery stores.
 I like to wait until it goes on sale & then buy several bags weighing between 2 1/2 to 3 lbs (each bag serves 2) & store them in the freezer.